Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Military

-Military-style camp stoves tend to function primarily as a stove tent heater rather than a cooking stove.
+Military-style camp stoves tend to function primarily as stove tent heaters rather than cooking stoves.

 Often barrel-shaped and lacking a flat cooktop, they usually feature side racks for drying things like wet socks.

-Like all tent stoves, military-style stoves are portable and moderately lightweight.
+Like all tent stoves, military-style stoves are portable, moderately lightweight, and made of something along the lines of alloy steel.

 Backpacking